cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 - tutorials
 ---

+Goals:
-  While we do the most possible to make CryptPad secure, the security depends on how it's used.
+* While we do the most possible to make CryptPad secure, the security depends on how it's used.
+* Explain a bit of how it works under the hood for tech-savy people.
+* Give concrete actions for a safe CryptPad usage.

 ## 🧑‍🏫 Preliminaries